 6. Attacking and Destroying

 These are starter sets.
-Part of modeling AG is refusing to be intimidated by the scale or complexity of the current challenges we face and committing to “be the author” of how we respond.
+Part of modeling American Greatness is refusing to be intimidated by the scale or complexity of the current challenges we face and committing to “be the author” of how we respond.
+That usually includes finding supporting resources.